DigWam/sigrok-Zero1-Decoder/README.md

 # sigrok-Zero1-Decoder
 A SigRok decoder for the Hornby Zero1 train Command Control system (pre dates DCC)

-There is still a notable following and user base for the Hormby Zero1 Digital Command Control system from the 1970's so I have written this decoder to let you see what is going on at the track level.
+There is still a notable following and user base for the Hornby Zero1 Digital Command Control system from the 1970's so I have written this decoder to let you see what is going on at the track level.